KDE/kube/docs/design.md

 ## Third party users of components
 Since components are self contained and made available throuh the KPackage sytem, external applications can load fully functional Kube components.

-For example, the KDE calendar plasmoid could load the Kube Event Viewer component when available, and thus provide Kube's full functionality of that component, including all actions etc, without having to reimplement the Domain Logic (as is the case if only data access is provided through akonadi).
+For example, the KDE calendar plasmoid could load the Kube Event Viewer component when available, and thus provide Kube's full functionality of that component, including all actions etc, without having to reimplement the Domain Logic (as is the case if only data access is provided through Sink).

 ## Domain Logic